333 North Callow Avenue,

 The Meyers' valliant efforts to keep the theater alive included trying to start up a flea market and waging a campaign to get 1,400 people to donate $100 each to save the cinema, but getting other companies to underwrite free matinees was a great idea.
 If they’d had more knowledge of cinema they might have filled a missing niche in this area for independent cinema, foreign films, mini-festivals like of samurai films or Luis Bunuel — there would’ve been no competition.
 But trying to be family oriented in a neighborhood with no parking but plenty of porno and rifles never worked.
 They were heroic to last five years.

 By 2010, the Charleston Cinema had reopened.
+By summer of 2016 it had dropped movies in favour of live performances.

 Just login to your account and subscribe to this theater